Generic Name and Formulations:

 Initially 0.5mg daily.
 May increase dose by 0.5mg/day weekly to maintain normal platelet count; max 10mg/day or 2.5mg/dose.

-Congenital or acquired QTc prolongation, hypokalemia: not recommended.
+Congenital long QT syndrome, acquired QTc prolongation, hypokalemia: not recommended.
 Obtain baseline cardiovascular exam and monitor during treatment.
 Monitor for QTc prolongation and other cardiovascular events in those with hepatic impairment.
-Heart failure, bradyarrhythmias, electrolyte abnormalities; consider periodic monitoring ECGs.
+Heart failure, bradyarrhythmias, electrolyte abnormalities; consider periodic ECG monitoring.
+Evaluate for underlying cardiopulmonary disease prior to initiation and during therapy.
+Discontinue and evaluate if pulmonary toxicity is suspected.
 Monitor CBCs, electrolytes, renal and liver function before initiating and during therapy.
 Obtain platelet counts every 2 days during 1st week of treatment, then weekly until maintenance dose reached.
 Cessation may cause platelet count to rise within 4 days.
-Discontinue and evaluate if pulmonary toxicity is suspected.
 Severe hepatic impairment: not recommended.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

 Concomitant drugs that can prolong the QT interval (eg, chloroquine, clarithromycin, haloperidol, methadone, moxifloxacin, amiodarone, disopyramide, procainamide, pimozide), inotropes, other PDE3 inhibitors (eg, cilostazol, milrinone): not recommended.
 Concomitant anticoagulants, PDE3 inhibitors, NSAIDs, antiplatelet agents, SSRIs; monitor for bleeding.
 Potentiated by fluvoxamine, ciprofloxacin or other CYP1A2 inhibitors.
 Antagonized by omeprazole or other CYP1A2 inducers; may need to adjust dose.
-May potentiate aspirin, theophylline, ondansetron, other CYP1A2 substrates.
+May affect CYP1A2 substrates (eg, theophylline, fluvoxamine, ondansetron).

 Platelet-reducing agent (PDE3 inhibitor).